 This week has been an eye-opener into what will be expected of me in future weeks to come and how I can develop within this team.
 My knowledge of the business, the childcare sector, website design and marketing has also expanded – giving me the basics needed for my role.

-Would you like to find out more about doing a business administration apprenticeship?
+Would you like to find out more about doing an apprenticeship?